MarioVidoni/OpenAI-Daily-Fact/README.md

 ### today's fact

-Programming is the only job where it's considered a good thing to be called a "bug".
+Programming is used to control a Mars Rover and to take pictures of Mars!